mahmoudomarus/Kribz/tasks.md

   - Updated 'How Kortix Suna Works' section to 'How Krib AI Works'
   - Deployed updated branding to Vercel production

+- [✅] Complete branding cleanup and system fixes (Completed: 2025-01-27)
+  - Fixed 'See Suna in action' → 'See Krib AI in action'
+  - Updated entire FAQ section with rental-specific questions and answers
+  - Fixed chat input placeholder to use configured rental prompt
+  - Updated chat dropdown from 'Suna' to 'Krib AI' with proper logo
+  - Optimized logo sizing (navbar: 100x40, mobile: 90x36, footer: 110x40)
+  - Fixed CORS configuration to allow new Krib AI and Vercel domains
+  - Deployed backend fixes to Heroku and frontend to Vercel
+  - Resolved all frontend-backend communication errors

 ### Client Web Application
 - [ ] Create Next.js application optimized for Vercel deployment
 - [ ] Implement responsive property search interface with map integration